Living Our Pre-Death Experience To The Fullest

 Let us just imagine, for a moment, that now we are dead and reflecting on the manner in which we died.
 If we were, by social standards, unfairly terminated, would we remove ourselves from the gentle embrace of Elysium, step out of the cosmic flow and go back to make a complaint?
 Would we haunt our relatives?
 Where is the complaint department?

-I have heard something that could be controversial in some circles, and this from a person who is active in educating and lecturing on matters spiritual: That in the case of war, catastrophe or natural disaster, whenever there is a huge exodus from the planet, the individuals involved have chosen to leave at that time.
-For them it is the planned exit point and not a tragedy in the least.
+It is believed in some circles, that in the case of war, a pandemic, man-made catastrophe or natural disaster, whenever there is a huge exodus from the planet, the individuals involved have chosen to leave at that time.
+For them, it is the planned exit point and not a tragedy in the least.
 They are done doing what they came to do, at peace with their lives, and are received with love and appreciation on the other side.

 I pondered, would I rather die of disease, or go out in a blaze of glory?
 For me the answer was easy, I want the exciting story.
 I want my exit to be dramatically facilitated so my daughters have good material for future cocktail parties.